Sexual harassment claims against law firms are about to swamp the profession, according to experts.

 Hicksons Lawyers also defending action

-Justine Mary Matthews, a former partner of national firm Hicksons Lawyers, has lodged a human rights claim in the Federal Court.
+Justine Mary Matthews, a former partner of national firm Hicksons Lawyers, has filed a human rights claim in the Federal Court.

 Court records state it is an application pertaining to ‘sex’.